Easy Guide to Semiconductor Concepts: A Beginner-Friendly Overview

 • Low conductivity

-• Equal number of electrons and holes
+• Equal numbers of electrons alongside holes

 • Example: Pure silicon